mkpascal/iMsgBridge/README.md

 # iMsgBridge

 iMsgBridge is an iMessage Bridge Server needed for iMsgQuickReply.
-This is not for everyone and is available just for experimental purposes.

 Configuration
 =======